alekhyasajja/human-adapation-to-AR/README.md

 - Install unity magic leap template available on https://ml1-developer.magicleap.com/en-us/learn/guides/1-1-unity-setup-with-template
 - Install magic leap toolkit from https://github.com/magicleap/Magic-Leap-Toolkit-Unity
-- After installing the toolkit, Open handtracking scene in the magic leap(tools) folder.
+- After installing the toolkit, Open handtracking scene in the magic leap(tools) folder and add your desired objects.
+- Attach direct manipulation script from magic leap tools folder to the objects.
 - Replace the handtrackingexample script with the script of the same name from this repository.
 - Once the script is replaced add the script to scene and assign a port
 - load the thesis.slx script in simulink and assign the same port to the UDP block in simulink.